The State of Florida is Set to Sue a Major Pharmaceutical Company for Stock Fraud

 Contact Our South Florida Business Fraud Attorneys Today

 At Pike & Lustig, LLP, our top-rated business litigation attorneys have extensive experience handling complex fraud claims.
 We have helped many business and consumer fraud victims recover financial relief for their damages.
 To find out more about what our law firm can do for you, please contact us today to set up your free case evaluation.
-We have offices in West Palm Beach and Miami and represent communities throughout southern Florida, including in Hialeah, Fort Lauderdale, Homestead and Miramar.
+We have offices in West Palm Beach, Wellington and Miami and represent communities throughout southern Florida, including in Hialeah, Fort Lauderdale, Homestead and Miramar.